ebenefuenf/quma/README.rst

 * **dburi** the connection string.
 See section "Connection Examples"
 * **sqldirs** one or more filesystem paths pointing to the sql scripts.
+* **persist** (default False) if True **quma** immediately opens a connection and keeps it open througout the complete application run time.
+  Setting it to True will raise an error if you try to initialize a connection pool.
+* **pessimistic** (default False) if True *quma* emits a test statement on a persistent SQL connection every time it is accessed or at the start of each connection pool checkout (see section "Connection Pool"), to test that the database connection is still viable.
 * **file_ext** (default 'sql') the file extension of sql files
 * **tmpl_ext** (default 'msql') the file extension of template files (see section "Templates").